Elon Musk’s X, formerly Twitter, ranks last in climate ‘scorecard’

 “At Pinterest we have a long history of creating policies that help to build a positive place online.
 Fighting misinformation is complex and always evolving, so we’re constantly evaluating our guidelines and enforcement approaches,” Pinterest said in a statement.

-Social media researchers have for years expressed alarm at the spread of climate change denial, arguing that tech platforms are adding to problems such as rising sea levels if they don’t take a more active role in taking down misleading content.
-Climate-related conspiracy theories are sometimes intertwined with other misinformation, including about Covid-19, and the theories sometimes spike after extreme weather events, including among Spanish-language users.
+Social media researchers have for years expressed alarm at the spread of climate change denial, arguing that tech platforms are adding to problems like rising sea levels if they don’t take a more active role in taking down misleading content.
+Climate-related conspiracy theories are sometimes intertwined with other misinformation, including about Covid, and the theories sometimes spike after extreme weather events, including among Spanish-language users.

 The platforms have begun to take a harder line against climate misinformation, employing different strategies.

-Note: CORRECTION (Sept.
-20, 2023, 10:51 a.m.
-ET): A previous version of this article misstated who belongs to Climate Action Against Disinformation.
-WWF International and Patagonia are not members of the coalition; the Friends of the Earth is.